kshitijnair/CS5610-museum/README.md

 User authentication has been implemented where you can Signin/Signup using the login button on the top-right.
 If a user directly clicks on the Profile tab before logging in, it will redirect to the Signin/Signup page of Auth0.
 (Please note, this functionality is only implemented on the auth0 branch on our GitHub repo and not on main)

 3. Profile page:
-This page allows the user to do Create(Book tickets for a particular museum), Read(See if they have booked tickets or not), Update(Change the ticket details like date/time) and Delete(Cancel any tickets they have booked) operations.
+This page allows the user to do Create(Book tickets for a particular museum), Read(See the list of booked tickets), Update(Change the ticket details like date/time) and Delete(Cancel any tickets they have booked) operations.
+Please note if you have booked any tickets, please REFRESH the Profile page to see the changes.
+Even after clicking the delete button, please refresh the page to see the changes.

 4. Search/Search Results page:
-This page has a search bar, in which one can start typing the name of the museum and the museums matching the search team would be populated on the page.
-From that they can select the museum they want to visit/book, which in turn would take them to the Details page.
+This page is on the Museums tab on the navigation bar.
+It has a search bar, in which one can start typing the name of the museum and the museums matching the search team would be populated on the page.
+From that they can click on the museum they want to visit/book, which in turn would take them to the Details page.

 5. Details page:
-On the page, the user can view the searched museum from the Search page and can book tickets after entering the ticket information.
+After clicking on any Museum, it will take you to this page.
+The user can view the searched museum from the Search page and can book tickets after entering the ticket information.
 This acts as a Museum Details or Ticket booking page for the website.

 ### Contributions: